-The Commission has focussed on these issues as they were:
+The Commission has focussed on this set of issues because they were:

-- raised by the proponent in the Rule change proposal; - raised by stakeholders during the first round of consultation; and - considered by the Commission to be of material significance as to whether or not the proposed Rule would meet the Rule making test.
+- raised by the Proponent in the Rule change proposal; - raised by stakeholders during consultation; and - considered by the Commission to be of material significance as to whether or not the proposed Rule would meet the Rule making test.

 The Commission undertook significant consultation with the Proponent, AEMO, Generators and Generator proponents, NSPs and large end users to inform its analysis of this Rule change.
-This included bilateral meetings with stakeholders, as well as consideration of first round submissions.